 The shut-down command above immediately terminates all running distributions.
 When we list our WSL distributions again for the second time, we see they are all ‘Stopped’.

 To start up your WSL distribution, enter WSL as you would normally.
-This’ll be done by re-opening Linux tab in Windows Terminal, or by running ‘wsl‘ to enter a new WSL session (as per your set default distribution).
+That’ll be done by re-opening the Linux tab in Windows Terminal, or by running

-We need to Run PowerShell as Administrator (or Windows Terminal) for this.
+We need to Run PowerShell as Administrator (or Windows Terminal as Admin) for this.